Bauri (caste)

-The Bauris (Bengali:বাউরী) are recognised as an indigenous Bhil Subgroup of Bengali Hindu community, belonging to the Kashyapa clan and Shakta sect of Hinduism, primarily residing in Bengal found in large numbers in Bankura, Birbhum, Purulia and other districts in Indian states of West Bengal, Assam, Tripura, and Orissa.
-The village of Purbo Tila in Chatlapur Tea Garden, Kulaura and Dakchara Tea Garden, Srimangal, Moulvibazar District are also home to Bauri communities in Bangladesh.
-They are also found in many villages like Chhatna and Beliatore.
+Bauri is a caste primarily residing in the state of West Bengal, India where it is considered as one of the Scheduled Castes.
+There are significant Bauri populations in the states of Odisha, Jharkhand and Bihar.
+They are usually involved in activities like farming, mainly as agricultural labourers.

 Bauris numbered 1,091,022 in the 2001 census in the state of West Bengal.
 37.5 per cent of the Bauris were literate - 51.8 per cent males and 22.7 per cent females were literate.
 Only 4.7 per cent of the Bauris were matriculates or completed schooling.